 Curated by Brett Kashmere

-Brett Kashmere is a filmmaker and media historian living in Oakland, USA.
-Combining archival research with materialist aesthetics and hybrid forms, Kashmere’s work explores the intersection of history and (counter-) memory, sports, and popular culture.
+Brett Kashmere is a media artist, historian and curator living in Oakland, California.
+Combining archival research with materialist aesthetics and hybrid forms, Kashmere’s work explores the intersection of history and (counter-) memory, sports media, and popular culture.
 Supported by the Canada Council for the Arts, The Heinz Endowments and The Pittsburgh Foundation, National Film Board of Canada, Saskatchewan Art Board, and Saskatchewan Filmpool Cooperative, his films and videos have screened internationally at the BFI London Film Festival, Milano Film Festival, Anthology Film Archives and UnionDocs in New York, the Kassel Documentary Festival in Germany, Hallwalls Contemporary Art Center in Buffalo, the British Film Institute, Ann Arbor Film Festival, Conversations at the Edge and the Museum of Contemporary Photography in Chicago, The Images Festival in Toronto, the Wexner Center for the Arts in Columbus, and San Francisco's Other Cinema.

 Kashmere has curated projects for La Cinematheque quebecoise in Montreal, the Museum of Modern and Contemporary Art in Strasbourg, New York's Eyebeam Center for Art and Technology, Light Cone in Paris, TIFF Cinematheque and Vtape in Toronto, the Seoul Film Festival, Portland's Cinema Project, the D.U.M.B.O.
 Arts Festival in Brooklyn, Synoptique Film Journal, MOCA Cleveland, the Winnipeg Cinematheque, the VIA Festival of Music & New Media, and Pittsburgh Filmmakers' 3 Rivers Film Festival.
 These projects include the touring expanded cinema installation and DVD-format catalog, Industry: Recent works by Richard Kerr; the multi-part film series, The Road Ended at the Beach and Other Legends: Parsing the "Escarpment School"; and the touring retrospective Arthur Lipsett: About Time, which traveled to venues in France, Belgium, England, and Canada.
 In addition, he contributed an entry on Lipsett to the Senses of Cinema “Great Directors” section, and provided archival research for the NFB documentary, The Arthur Lipsett Project: A Dot on the Histo-Map (2007).
 He is currently co-editing a book on Lipsett's films titled Strange Codes.